ProfSynapse/Chatsidian/3_Implementation/Phase2.8-Agent-System-Implementation.md

   builtIn: boolean;

   /**
-   * Icon for the agent
+   * Emoji for the agent avatar
    */
-  icon?: string;
+  emoji?: string;

   /**
    * Agent capabilities (for UI display)